Palladium02/hephaestus/README.md

 ## Introduction

-What is Hephaestos?
-Appart from being the greek god of blacksmiths, Hephaestus also is a small (13kB) library for creating webserver.
+What is Hephaestus?
+Apart from being the greek god of blacksmiths, Hephaestus also is a small (13kB) library for creating webserver.
 <br>
-The following README you will try to teach you the basics of this library but if you are interested behind almost every subheading is a link to a more in depth explantion of the given topic.
-[This]() will bring you to the start of the jurney.
+The following README you will try to teach you the basics of this library but if you are interested behind almost every subheading is a link to a more in depth explanation of the given topic.
+[This]() will bring you to the start of the journey.

 ## Requirements